Need faster sampling rate from ADC DAC Pi Zero

 The pigpio library gets around this problem by bit-banging the SPI bus instead of using the SPI driver which may allow a faster sample rate but as this could make the C library incompatible with existing code as well as other hardware platforms I don't want to make the change to use pigpio on our C library.

 You could try using the pigpio library and example code for the MCP3202 in your project and see if it gives you any better results.

 Another alternative would be to connect the ADC-DAC Pi to a separate microcontroller like an Arduino.
 The Arduino could read the samples from the ADC and send the data to the Raspberry Pi via the I2C or UART port.
-The main advantage this is the low level of hardware access would give you consistent timing for the sample reads.
-The Arduino would also only have a single task running on the microcontroller where as the Raspberry Pi has dozens of other processes taking up CPU time.
+The main advantage of this is the low level of hardware access would give you consistent timing for the sample reads.
+The Arduino would also only have a single task running on the microcontroller whereas the Raspberry Pi has dozens of other processes taking up CPU time.

-With an Arduino Uno or any other 5V Arduino you could run the ADC-DAC Pi at 5V allowing you to use a faster clock speed on the SPI bus.
+With an Arduino Uno or any other 5V Arduino, you could run the ADC-DAC Pi at 5V allowing you to use a faster clock speed on the SPI bus.
 A 5V Arduino would need to use a level shifter for the connection between the Arduino and the Raspberry Pi to drop the 5V bus down to 3.3V.

 I used the MCP3008 ADC, but the modifications to drive an MCP3202 shouldn't be too difficult.
 If you can lend me a board, I could give it a go...

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader or other PDF reading software for your computer or mobile device.